MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/getting-started-with-universal-drivers.md

 A universal driver consists of the following parts: a base driver, optional component packages, and an optional hardware support app.
 The base driver contains all core functionality and shared code.
 Separately, optional component packages can contain customizations and additional settings.

 Typically, a device manufacturer (IHV) writes the base driver, and a system builder (OEM) provides any optional component packages.

+An IHV follows the design best practices of *driver isolation* to ensure the driver is reliable and robust to servicing operations.

 After IHV has certified the base driver, it can be deployed on all OEM systems.
 Because a base driver can be used across all systems that share a hardware part, Microsoft can test the base driver broadly via Windows Insider flighting, rather than limiting distribution to specific machines.